dfahlander/typeson/README.md

 Checks whether an object is "thenable" (usable as a promise).
 If the second argument is supplied as `true`, it will also ensure it has a `catch` method.
 A regular `Promise` or `Typeson.Promise` will return `true`.

+## Typeson.escapeKeyPathComponent(unescapedKeyPathComponent)

+Escapes a component of a key path.

+Dots in property names are escaped as `~1`, and the tilde escape character is itself escaped as `~0`.

+## Typeson.unescapeKeyPathComponent(escapedKeyPathComponent)

+Unescapes a key path component.
+See `Typeson.escapeKeyPathComponent`.

+## Typeson.getByKeyPath(obj, keyPath)

+Retrieves a value pointed to by a key path on an object.

 ## Finding types and groups of types